bbauska/W3Cx-4of5-thru-May-2024/README.md

 &lt;audio&gt; is an HTML element that was introduced to give a consistent API for playing *streamed* sounds in browsers.
 File format support varies between browsers, but MP3 works in nearly all browsers today.
-Unfortunately, the <audio> element is only for streaming compressed audio, so it consumes CPU resources, and is not adapted for sound effects where you would like to change the playing speed or add real time effects such as reverberation or doppler.
+Unfortunately, the &lt;audio&gt; element is only for streaming compressed audio, so it consumes CPU resources, and is not adapted for sound effects where you would like to change the playing speed or add real time effects such as reverberation or doppler.
 For this,  [the Web Audio